Loriowar/redmine_issues_tree/README.md

 ## Compatibility

-Plugin tested with 3.* versions of Redmine.
-But there is a high probability of compatibility with 2.* versions.
+This branch of plugin tested with `3.1.0` version of the Redmine.
+But there is a high probability of compatibility with other `3.1.*` versions.
+If you have other version of the Redmine (for example, `2.*`), please, select another branch of this plugin.

 ## Examples of interface